HIO Coronavirus (COVID-19) FAQ

 Q. I used my friend’s address to have USCIS mail my EAD and now they are leaving campus/their apartment.
 What should I do?

 A. You cannot use an international address.
 You should locate another recipient within the U.S. Then you must update your mailing address with USCIS.

 Q. I applied for OPT already.
 Will I have a problem if I re-enter the U.S. before graduation?

 A. You should not have a problem reentering the U.S. before graduation since your Form I-20 will still be valid.
-Remember you must have all the required documents when reentering the U.S. If you want to re-enter the U.S. after graduation, you must have received your OPT approval from USCIS.
+Remember you must have all the required documents when reentering the U.S. If you want to re-enter the U.S. after graduation, you must have your EAD, OPT approval from USCIS.
 A student who has graduated may not be allowed to re-enter the U.S. if the OPT application is still pending at USCIS.

 Q. Can I still apply for CPT from outside the U.S.?

 Q. If I leave the U.S. for the rest of the semester, can I still apply for post-completion academic training from abroad?

 A. Yes.
 You can find information on applying for academic training on our website.
 You must have a job offer and submit your application to the HIO within 30 days of graduation to qualify.

 Q. Will USCIS processing times for OPT be affected by Coronavirus closings?

 A. At this time we have no way of knowing what might be affected as this situation is constantly evolving.